juliorodrigues97/cyclistic-case-study/README.md

 cyclistic-case-study/

-├── data/ # Linked datasets
+├── data/ # Raw and cleaned datasets

 ├── scripts/ # Data cleaning and analysis scripts (.R)

-├── visuals/ # Charts, images used in report or dashboard
+├── visuals/ Charts and images used in the report or dashboard

 ├── dashboard/ # Tableau dashboard files (.twb / .twbx)